Pinkiny History, Family Crest & Coats of Arms

 Early History of the Pinkiny family

-Another 329 words (24 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pinkiny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pinkiny research.
+Another 166 words (12 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pinkiny History in all our PDF Extended History products and printed products wherever possible.

 Pinkiny Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Pinkiny have been found, including Pinkney, Pinckney, Pinkley, Pinkly, Pinkie and others.

 Early Notables of the Pinkiny family (pre 1700)